 February 19, 2019

-The Club voted in favor of a resolution supporting congestion pricing.
+The Club adopted a resolution supporting congestion pricing.

 February 11, 2019

-The Club voted in favor of a resolution condemning the Trump administration's tactic of threatening successive government shutdowns in order to secure funding for a border wall.
+The Club adopted a resolution condemning the Trump administration's tactic of threatening successive government shutdowns in order to secure funding for a border wall.

 November 13, 2018

-The Club voted in favor of a resolution honoring Ruth Halberg for her many years of service to the community and Democratic Party.
+The Club adopted a resolution honoring Ruth Halberg for her many years of service to the community and Democratic Party.